google/applied-machine-learning-intensive/amli/v2/content/01_what_is_ml/02_machine_learning_model_types/slides.md

 Discuss: what attributes of a dataset would be ideal?
 (Correct answer is Large size / High
 diversity: A large number of examples that cover a variety of use cases is essential for a machine learning system to understand the underlying patterns in the data.
-A model trained on this type of dataset is more likely to perform well on new data.)
+A model trained on this type of dataset is more likely to perform well on new data.
+But it also may take a long time to train.)

 Even if you have a lot of data, if it does not cover a variety of examples, a model will have lower confidence for new data underrepresented in the training examples.